MicrosoftDocs/kaizala-docs/Articles/FAQ.md

 <br/><br/>

-    5. Are there sample available online for various Kaizala features like Webhooks?
+    5. Are there sample available online for various Kaizala features like APIs, Webhooks?
-  Custom Actions is still under preview and access is provided only on request.
-To get access to Custom Action samples, please write to us @ KaizalaDev@microsoft.com, along with your GitHub alias and we will provide you access accordingly.
-Resources regarding connectors and webhooks can be found [here](https://docs.microsoft.com/kaizala/)
+  You can find the sample code in C# [here](https://github.com/MicrosoftDocs/kaizala-docs/blob/master/Articles/Samples/Getting%20started%20with%20Kaizala%20REST%20APIs%20-%20C%23%20sample%20(shared).docx)

     6. How can I get the phone numbers of all the members/subscribers in a group?
   Kaizala exposes API to get the details of all the members in a group.
 Get more details [here](https://docs.microsoft.com/en-gb/kaizala/connectors/members)